 That's it!
 Once the transfer is complete, you will receive a notification.
 Then you can go into your Google Photos account and manage your new treasure trove of photos!

 Note that this process is not removing your photos and videos from Facebook.
-Rather, it's duplicating them or copying them from Facebook to Google Photos or the other services coming on later in the year.
+Instead, it's duplicating them or copying them from Facebook to Google Photos or the other services coming on later in the year.

 Top photo app